peterhinch/micropython-micro-gui/README.md

  instance or a coroutine.

 This is a convenience method which provides for the automatic cancellation of tasks.
-If a screen runs independent coros it can opt to register these.
+If a screen runs independent tasks it can opt to register these.
 If the screen is overlaid by another, tasks registered with `on_change` `True` are cancelled.
 If the screen is closed, all tasks registered to it are cancelled regardless of the state of `on_change`.
 On shudown, any tasks registered to the base screen are cancelled.

-For finer control applications can ignore this method and handle cancellation explicitly in code.
+For finer control, applications can ignore this method and handle cancellation explicitly in code.

 ###### [Contents](./README.md#0-contents)